Willem de Kooning: Career

-De Kooning joined the Artists Union in 1934, and in 1935 was employed in the Federal Art Project of the Works Progress Administration, for which he designed a number of murals including some for the Williamsburg Federal Housing Project in Brooklyn.
+De Kooning joined the Artists Union in 1934, and in 1935 was employed in the Federal Art Project of the Works Progress Administration, for which he designed a number of murals including some for the Williamsburg Federal Housing Project in Brooklyn, New York City.
 None of them were executed, but a sketch for one was included in New Horizons in American Art at the Museum of Modern Art, his first group show.
-Starting in 1937, when De Kooning had to leave the Federal Art Project because he did not have American citizenship, he began to work full-time as an artist, earning income from commissions and by giving lessons.
-That year de Kooning was assigned to a portion of the mural Medicine for the Hall of Pharmacy at the 1939 World's Fair in New York, which drew the attention of critics, the images themselves so completely new and distinct from the era of American realism.
+Starting in 1937, when De Kooning had to leave the Federal Art Project because he did not have U.S. citizenship, he began to work full-time as an artist, earning income from commissions and by giving lessons.
+That year De Kooning was assigned to a portion of the mural Medicine for the Hall of Pharmacy at the 1939 World's Fair in New York, which drew the attention of critics, the images themselves so completely new and distinct from the era of American realism.

-De Kooning met his wife, Elaine Fried, at the American Artists School in New York.
-She was 14 years his junior.
-Thus was to begin a lifelong partnership affected by alcoholism, lack of money, love affairs, quarrels and separations.
-They were married on December 9, 1943.
 De Kooning worked on his first series of portrait paintings: standing or sedentary men like Two Men Standing, Man, and Seated Figure (Classic Male), even combining with self-portraits as with Portrait with Imaginary Brother (1938–39).
-At this time, de Kooning's work borrowed strongly from Gorky's surrealist imagery and was influenced by Picasso.
-This changed only when de Kooning met the younger painter Franz Kline, who was also working with the figurative style of American realism and had been drawn to monochrome.
-Kline, who died young, was one of de Kooning's closest artist friends.
-Kline's influence is evident in de Kooning's calligraphic black images of this period.
+At this time, De Kooning's work borrowed strongly from Gorky's surrealist imagery and was influenced by Picasso.
+This changed only when De Kooning met the younger painter Franz Kline, who was also working with the figurative style of American realism and had been drawn to monochrome.
+Kline, who died young, was one of De Kooning's closest artist friends.
+Kline's influence is evident in De Kooning's calligraphic black images of this period.